Introduction 👋

 Format numbering

 Within fynk's editor you have access to a wide variety of document numbering variants and possibilities.
-To access the numbering menu, just click an existing numbering or bullet.
-A small menu with some basic formatting variations will appear.
+Click an existing numbering or bullet to access the numbering menu with some basic formatting variations.

 Advanced numbering

-When you click on the small [Advanced numbering] checkbox in the upper right corner of the numbering menu, you will see all available numbering options:
+In the upper right corner of the numbering menu, there is an [Advanced numbering] checkbox which shows all available numbering options:

 Format